jdb/jdb.github.com/imap_idle.rst

 Twisted supports the IMAP protocol used by millions accross the world to remotely access their mailboxes.
-There is one extension of the IMAP which is not handled by the Twisted client library and which is supported by the Dovecot, Gmail and many other mail servers: it is the IMAP IDLE commands which the client sends to the servers when it wants to be notified of the reception of new mails.
+There is one extension of the IMAP protocol which is not handled by the Twisted client library and which is supported by the Dovecot, Gmail and many other mail servers: it is the IMAP IDLE commands which the client sends to the servers when it wants to be notified of the reception of new mails.